UK hits power firms with windfall tax, hikes oil company levy | Headlines

 Ithaca has previously warned that a further windfall tax risks making field developments in the ageing basin "uneconomical".
 Shell plans to spend up to 25 billion pounds ($29.5 billion) in Britain's offshore wind, low-carbon energy and oil and gas production over the next 10 years.

-British finance minister Jeremy Hunt said on Thursday the government would increase a windfall tax on oil and gas firms and extend it to power generation firms as he seeks to raise money to plug a major hole in public finances.
+British finance minister Jeremy Hunt on Thursday unveiled plans to increase a windfall tax on oil and gas companies and extend it to power generation firms in an effort to raise tens of billions of pounds to plug a major hole in public finances.
 The measures were among a string of tax increases and tighter public spending in a tough budget plan announced by Hunt in parliament.

 Soaring oil and gas prices in the wake of Russia's invasion of Ukraine have sent household energy bills to record highs, triggering Britain's worst cost of living crisis in generations.
 Hunt said the levy on oil and gas companies would be increased to 35% from its current rate of 25% and extended until the end of March 2028.
 This brings the total tax on the sector to 75%.